akyriako/typesense-operator-docs/docs/faq.md

 ### Why was my pull request not accepted?

 TyKO is a vanilla (yet opinionated) way to deploy highly-available, self-healing Typesense clusters on Kubernetes (of any kind and flavor).
-And that's all what it aims to deliver.
+And that's all it aims to deliver.
 Your pull request might have not been accepted because:

 * was diverting from the objective of just managing the lifecycle of the cluster itself and nothing more,
 * was rather a corner-case of your own landscape that needed individual adjusting (we try to keep it vanilla),